RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 Ensure your application is associated with the BANKDEMO server:

 1. Right-click the BANKDEMO server, and click **Associate With Project**.
-2. Ensure there is a check before the name of the Bankdemo application.
+2. Ensure there is a check mark before the name of the Bankdemo application.

     ![](images/ac6ffc9a6ab287546d0dfdc00e71414b.jpg)